Global Supply Chain Transformation: Uncertainty And Opportunity

 - As the supply chain shifts, accelerated by pandemic disruptions and policy uncertainty, so too are previously dependable - and popular - data correlations.

-- While technology, financial, and consulting firms have announced major layoffs amid 15 months of monetary tightening by the US Federal Reserve, the manufacturing sector remains resilient.
+- While the manufacturing sector remains resilient, there are simply not enough skilled workers to meet demand.

-- On the other side of the Pacific, “de-risking” among large North American and eurozone importers has created its own economic ripples.
+- “De-risking” among large North American and eurozone importers has created its own economic ripples, and export trade flows are shifting.

+- East Asian manufacturing centers are addressing overcapacity, while select US sectors face capacity shortages.

 Economic data reflect global supply chain restructuring